MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/configure-automation-kit.md

 1. Sign in with your Automation CoE Admin account, and then go to the main environment.
 1. Open the **Automation Center** app.

-   You will use the automation center app to configure how the Automation Kit operates.
+   You'll use the automation center app to configure how the Automation Kit operates.

-There are a few things we need to setup/configure when you first import the kit.

-First, we are going to add an automation goal.
-Follow these steps to add an automation goal.

 1. Inside the Automation Center, select the **Corporate Goals** tab.
 1. Select **New**.
 1. Fill in the required fields.
-Use the following table presents some sample data as a guide.
+The following table presents some sample data as a guide.

     | **Field**                | **Value**                       |
     |--------------------------|---------------------------------|